dscgeu/30daysofdev/web/webdev.md

 **What you can learn?**

--   Databses : mongo , sql( mysql,postgresSQL),database firebase realtime
+-   Frontend : Reactjs / Angular / Vue / Swelte
--   Backend : nodejs , express , graphql
+-   Backend : nodejs(with express)/ GoLang
--   Frontend : reactjs with redux, recoil
+-   Databses : mongo / sql( mysql,postgresSQL) database / firebase realtime / FaunaDB

 **There is more!**